-A snapshot in time-the film chronicles the story behind the 1955 LIFE magazine photo thread by Dennis Stock of then-rising star, James Dean, and gives us an inside look at some of Hollywood's most iconic images and into the life of a gifted, but troubled man.
+This movie chronicles the story behind the 1955 LIFE Magazine photo thread by Dennis Stock of then-rising star, James Dean, and gives us an inside look at some of Hollywood's most iconic images and into the life of a gifted, but troubled man.

 At the time the film is set (1954-55) it was not possible in Southern California to direct dial outside of a local calling area.
 Only an operator could place the call.
 At the time, area codes were used only by operators.
 Not until 1968 was it possible to direct dial calls beyond the local area.
 In 1955, in areas controlled by General Telephone (Santa Monica,West L.A., Malibu etc.), local numbers required dialing five digits.
 Other calls required an operator.
 In Pacific Telephone (Bell) areas (most of Los Angeles County), local calls required dialing seven digits; other calls required an operator.
 It was not yet possible to dial direct to New York; it was necessary to first dial 112 for long distance and have the operator place the call.
 See more »